sap-tutorials/Tutorials/tutorials/cp-portal-cloud-foundry-create-custom-domain-adv/cp-portal-cloud-foundry-create-custom-domain-adv.md

     - Where to find documentation in order to complete the configuration

 ## Overview
 Instead of using the default domain that's assigned to your subaccount, you can purchase a custom domain with a unique name that's easily recognizable by your users, making them more secure about accessing your site.
 For example, if your default domain is `subaccount.workzone.cfapps.eu10.hana.ondemand.com`, you can purchase the domain `mycompany.com`, create a custom domain `prod.mycompany.com`, and securely expose your site under this custom domain.
 Using the same domain for a site as well as for all the embedded content including Identity Authentication, enables broader integration scenarios, by avoiding third-party cookies with the respective security drawbacks.
-Note that if you decide to use a custom domain, make sure that you update links and inform end users to update their bookmarks.
+Note, if you decide to use a custom domain, make sure that you update links and inform end users to update their bookmarks.
 If users want to still use the default `ondemand.com` domain, this is possible.

 ## Illustration of the custom domain configuration process
 To make sure that your domain is trusted by way of activated server certificates and that all application data is protected, you must set up secure TLS/SSL communication.
-Then, make your application reachable via your custom domain and route traffic to it.
+Then make your application reachable via your custom domain and route traffic to it.

 <!-- border -->![Configuration Process](1-configuration-process-diagram.png)

 ## Prerequisites
- - You have entitled the Custom Domain Manager to your subaccount.
+ - You've entitled the Custom Domain Manager to your subaccount.
 For more information, see [Manage Entitlements Using the Cockpit](https://developers.sap.com/tutorials/btp-cockpit-entitlements.html).
  - You have entitled the SAP Custom Domain service (plan: custom_domains) to your subaccount.
 Every server certificate requires 1 unit of quota.
  - You have subscribed to the Custom Domain Manager in the SAP BTP cockpit.
 For more information, see [Initial Setup](https://help.sap.com/docs/custom-domain/custom-domain-manager/initial-setup?version=Cloud).
  - You have acquired the domain names to be used by your applications.
 Have a look at the [Prerequisites](https://help.sap.com/docs/custom-domain/custom-domain-manager/prerequisites?version=Cloud).